Diocese of San Bernardino: 1859 to 1978

 In 1859, Pius IX renamed the Diocese of Monterey as the Diocese of Monterey-Los Angeles to recognize the growth of Los Angeles; the see was transferred to Los Angeles in 1876.
-St. Francis de Sales, the first parish in Riverside County, was established in 1886.
+St. Francis de Sales, the first parish in Riverside County, was established in 1886.That same year, St. Edward the Confessor Parish was founded in Corona.
+In 1899, St. George was opened as a mission church in Ontario.
+The Claretian Missionary Fathers in 1905 established Our Lady of Mount Carmel, the first Catholic church in Rancho Cucamonga.
+The first parish in Barstow, St. Joseph's, was erected in 1921.